debug.sethook ([thread,] hook, mask [, count])

 Sets the given function as a hook.

-and the number count
+The string mask and the number count describe

 when the hook will be called.